CS-DS-125/125book/py4e_rst/08-lists.rst

       Details: http://source.sakaiproject.org/viewsvn/?view=rev&rev=39772

    The error occurs when our program encounters a blank line!
-Of course there are “zero words” on a blank line.
+Of course there are "zero words" on a blank line.
 Why didn’t we think of that when we were writing the code?
-When the code looks for the first word (``word[0]``) to check to see if it matches “From”, we get an “index out of range” error.
+When the code looks for the first word (``word[0]``) to check to see if it matches "From", we get an "index out of range" error.

    This of course is the perfect place to add some *guardian* code to avoid checking the first word if the first word is not there.
 There